2023 information

 Will there be a ride share meeting place?

-We will have a ride share meeting spot near registration on Saturday morning.
-Support drivers are not guaranteed and finding you one is YOUR responsibility, not that of the Mount Washington Auto Road or Tin Mountain Conservation Center.
+We will have a ride share information during registration times and a meeting spot near registration on Saturday morning.
+Support drivers are NOT guaranteed and finding you one is YOUR responsibility, not that of the Mount Washington Auto Road or Tin Mountain Conservation Center.
 Please review the support driver information on our driver page.

 What about my dog?